PaulMakoriMachuka/address-book/README.md

-Address Book
+##ADDRESS BOOK
 A simple application to store and manage places you've visited, including details like location, time, landmarks, and notes.
 Version 1.0.0
 By Paul Makori Machuka

-Description
+##DESCRIPTION
 The Address Book is a web application designed to help users track and manage places they have visited.
 The application allows users to input the place name, location, date and time, landmarks, and notes about each place.
 The information is displayed in an organized table, and users can also mark tasks as done or remove entries.

-Setup/Installation Requirements
+##SETUP AND INSTALLATION REQUIRMENT
 Ensure you have a modern web browser (Google Chrome, Firefox, Safari, etc.)
 Clone the repository or download the project files.
 Open the index.html file in your browser to run the app.
 No server or database is required.
 The application runs locally.

-Optional Setup:
+##OPTIONAL SETUP:
 You can edit the script.js to modify functionalities or add new features.
 Ensure all dependencies are available if you modify the code.

-Known Bugs
+##KNOWN BUGS
 Currently, there is no functionality to edit existing entries.

-If you remove a row from the table, it does not update the table automatically when the form is resubmitted.

-Technologies Used
+##TECHNOLOGIES USED
 HTML – for the structure of the application
 CSS – for styling the app
 JavaScript – for the interactive features (using constructors and prototypes for data handling)

-Support and Contact Details
+##SUPPORT AND CONTACT DETAILS
-For any issues, suggestions, or contributions, please contact me at paul.makori@email.com or visit my GitHub repository at GitHub Profile.
-Feel free to fork this project and submit pull requests.
+For any issues, suggestions, or contributions, please contact me at PaulMachukaMakori@email.com or visit my GitHub repository at GitHub Profile.
+Feel free to contact us using this line 0702345557.

-License
+##LICENSE
 MIT License
 Copyright (c) 2025 Paul Makori Machuka